KelvinLimanto/kelvinlimanto.giithub.io/_posts/2020-04-11-cncrouterenclosure.markdown

 date:   2020-04-11 12:10:09 -0400
 categories: Posts
 image: /img/cncenc_1.jpg
 excerpt: My former robotics team got a new CNC router and I suggested for them to get an enclosure to reduce noise and mess.
-I couldn’t find a good CNC router enclosure at a decent price, so I decided to design and build one for them.
-I had a couple design requirements...
+I couldn’t find a good CNC router enclosure at a decent price, so I decided to design and build...
 ---
 ![Cover Image](/img/cncenc_1.jpg)